aragon/court-dashboard/docs/CONFIGURATION.md

 # Build-time environment options

 The app can be configured in a number of ways via environment variables.
-Without any settings, the app is configured to connect to our Rinkeby deployment fetching metadata from IPFS.
+Without any settings, the app is configured to connect to our Rinkeby deployment fetching metadata from a non-local IPFS Gateway.

 ## General settings